 Enterprise companies (1,001+ employees)

 Glassbox helps organizations make their customer’s digital experience intuitive and safe.
-The vendor says it does this by capturing 100% of activity on mobile apps and websites and visualizing a holistic journey map.
+It does this by capturing activity on mobile apps and websites and visualizing a holistic journey map.
 Using embedded AI Glassbox points to where CX is being compromised, the reasons behind it, and their potential value and empowers users to take action in real-time.

 They both have their perks.
 Glassbox has session recordings and interaction maps which are very useful to see what elements on the page users are interacting with.
 While Adobe Analytics provides are more analytical and statistical approach where you can learn about everything …